Sugar Shack® Button Bush

 An interesting native shrub with most unusual flowers, hundreds of tiny tubular flowers packed into a ball; a great conversation piece when in bloom; fruit persists into winter and add interest; an excellent choice for very wet sites

 Sugar Shack® Button Bush features unusual racemes of fragrant creamy white ball-shaped flowers along the branches from early to late summer, which emerge from distinctive buttery yellow flower buds.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy pointy leaves turn coppery-bronze in fall.
 The red fruits are held in clusters in mid fall.

 Sugar Shack® Button Bush is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.